Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Okay?

-They have a very small country, they have a very small military force, and they have IDF guys all over the country.
+And they have IDF guys all over the country.

-So it's very difficult for them to engage in um traditional warfare, you know, invading a country, going into a country, whatever.
+So it's very difficult for them to engage in traditional warfare, you know, invading a country, going into a country, whatever.

 As you guys know, the Israelis invaded Lebanon late last year.